Generic Name: oseltamivir (os el TAM ih veer)

 Oseltamivir is used to treat influenza in people 2 weeks of age and older who have had flu symptoms for 2 days or less.
 Oseltamivir may also be given to prevent influenza in people who are at least 1 year old, who may be exposed but do not yet have symptoms.
 Oseltamivir will not treat the common cold.

-It is dangerous to purchase oseltamivir on the Internet or from vendors outside of the United States.
-Medications distributed from Internet sales may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
+It is dangerous to purchase oseltamivir on the Internet or outside the United States.
+The sale and distribution of medicines outside the U.S. does not comply with safe-use regulations of the Food and Drug Administration (FDA).
+These medications may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
 Samples of "Tamiflu" purchased on the Internet have been found to contain cloxacillin, a type of antibiotic that can have dangerous side effects in people who are allergic to penicillin.
-For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.

 Oseltamivir may also be used for purposes not listed in this medication guide.